Theatre FAQs

 Please have your printed music marked and in a three-ring binder for the accompanist.

-Fall auditions are typically mid August while spring auditions are typically late November.
-Watch the Western Theatre Facebook page for more information.
+Fall auditions are typically mid August while spring auditions are typically early January.
+Follow the Western Theatre socials for more information.

-Go to Student Positions and apply to the Theatre Student Worker position for work relating to technical and costume areas.
-Apply to the Piano Accompanist position to play for classes and/or show rehearsals.
+Go to Student Positions and apply to the Theatre Student Worker position.
+These positions are for work relating to technical, costume, and piano accompanist (play for classes and/or show rehearsals).
 You will also need to stop by the Theatre Office (room 1004) and fill out a supplemental application.

 (If you have worked for the Theatre department the previous semester/year, please see Katie in the Theatre Office before applying).